vnksnkr/remote-test-system/README.md

   ```

   presses the button corresponding to the address passed.
 Default address is taken if no value passed.
-  The argument duration specifies the time interval between the button press and release.
+  The argument duration(unit = ms) specifies the time interval between the button press and release.
 * ```
   remote.turn(address=None,duration,ticks,counter=False)
   ```

   turns the knob corresponding to the address passed.
 Default address is taken if no value passed.
-  The argument duration specifies the time interval of the each pulse sent from the encoder The argument ticks specifies the number of turns the encoder makes The argument counter, when set to True, turns the encoder in the counter-clockwise direction
+  The argument duration(unit = ms) specifies the time interval of the each pulse sent from the encoder The argument ticks specifies the number of turns the encoder makes The argument counter, when set to True, turns the encoder in the counter-clockwise direction
 * ```